Where we are based:

 Newcastle Upon Tyne – Covering Tyne and Wear, Northumberland, County Durham and Teesside.

 For young people aged between 10–16 years.
 Although students should be no more than 16 years of age when they join, once registered they can continue training until they are 18 years of age.

-Our Contemporary Dance strand is a specialist training programme that enables students to embark on an intensive study of dance alongside their academic education.
+A specialist training programme that enables students to embark on an intensive study of dance alongside their academic education.
 Classes take place at Dance City in Newcastle with weekday provision for students living in the south of the region, taking place in Darlington.

 We hold FREE Taster Days each year during the February Half Term and the Easter Holidays.
 Please visit the Dance City CAT Website for the available dates and times.

 The Dance City CAT holds open 1st Stage Auditions each year in the summer for entry into the CAT in September of that year.
 Applicants successful at 1st Stage will be invited back to attend a 2nd Stage Audition.
 To apply for a FREE audition place at the Dance City CAT we require a completed Audition Application form.
 For further information about Auditions, to download an Application Form and for the available Audition dates and times please visit the Dance City CAT Website.